A marketing program is only as good as the data that feeds it. Here’s how to optimize data use.

 The Boston Consulting Group (BCG) reports that brands that create personalized experiences with their own proprietary data see revenues increase two to three times faster than those that don’t.
 However, the report finds that only 15 percent of companies are “true personalization leaders,” so there’s still significant opportunity to grab onto this process as a competitive differentiator.

-For data-driven marketers, it is much more important to be focused on the right data versus more data.
+For data-driven marketers, it is much more important to be focused on the right data versus more data via tools like a customer data platform.
 Trying to make decisions based on every piece of information out there is a recipe for, at best, paralysis.
 At worst, it can lead to brand dilution.

 By Paul Mandeville, chief product officer at QuickPivot